chartjs/Chart.js/docs/docs/configuration/tooltip.md

     // Label for the tooltip
     label: string,

+    // Parsed data values for the given `dataIndex` and `datasetIndex`
+    dataPoint: object,

-    // Value for the tooltip
+    // Formatted value for the tooltip
-    value: string,
+    formattedValue: string,

     // The dataset the item comes from
     dataset: object